HHS-Programming-in-Action/documents/FSsample.md

 ------------

-The **X-Day Calculator** is a web-based application that will allow students to estimate the probability of "getting an x" in a particular class.
+The **X-Day Calculator** is a web-based application that will allow students to estimate the probability of "getting an x" in a particular class at Hanover High School.

 This specification does not attempt to define either the methods used to estimate probability of "getting an x" or the underlying web technology that is used to implement the service.